mihaelacr/pydeeplearn/README.md

 The API provided by DBNs is compatible with scikit learn so you can use all the functionality from that library in conjuction with my implementation.

+ In case you use my code please cite my report and if you can, add a link to this repository.

 # User guide
   * The library is in `code/lib/`.
 You can find there the implementations of RBMs, CNNs and DBNs.
   * Multiple examples on how to use RBMs, DBNs and CNNs are in `code/MNISTdigits.py` and `code/emotions.py`
   * The code that implements a network which determines the similarity between two inputs is in `code/similarity`
   * The old code that is not based on theano but only numpy is in `code/old-version`.
 This code is incomplete.
 Do not use it.
 It is there for educational purposes because it is easier to understand how to implement RBMs and DBNs without theano.
+  * If you are a beginner in deep learning, please check out my [report](http://elarosca.net/report.pdf).
+It explains the foundation behind the concepts used in this library.
+  * If you still have questions, pop me an email or a message.

 # Future and current work
  I am currently working on completing the CNN implementation and thinking of adding Bayesian optimization to avoid doing CV for finding out hyper parameters.